 Do not dynamically change sampling rates when downsampling.
 When changing sample rates after an audio track is created, differences of around 5 to 10 percent from the original rate may trigger a filter recomputation when downsampling (to properly suppress aliasing).
 This can consume computing resources and may cause an audible click if the filter is replaced in real time.

 Downsampling is typically triggered by hardware device requirements.
 When the Sample Rate converter is used for downsampling, try to limit the downsampling ratio to no more than 6:1 for good aliasing suppression (for example, no greater downsample than 48,000 to 8,000).
 The filter lengths adjust to match the downsampling ratio, but you sacrifice more transition bandwidth at higher downsampling ratios to avoid excessively increasing the filter length.
 There are no similar aliasing concerns for upsampling.
 Note that some parts of the audio pipeline may prevent downsampling greater than 2:1.

-If you are concerned about latency, do not resample
+If you're concerned about latency, don't resample

 Resampling prevents the track from being placed in the FastMixer path, which means that significantly higher latency occurs due to the additional, larger buffer in the ordinary Mixer path.
 Furthermore, there is an implicit delay from the filter length of the resampler, though this is typically on the order of one millisecond or less, which is not as large as the additional buffering for the ordinary Mixer path (typically 20 milliseconds).

-Using floating-point audio
+Use of floating-point audio

 Using floating-point numbers to represent audio data can significantly enhance audio quality in high-performance audio applications.
 Floating point offers the following advantages: